skip to main content

 Emergency funds also prevent consumers who don’t have access to low-cost lending from turning to alternative financial services such as payday loans or auto title loans.

-If you don’t have an emergency fund and you’d be forced to turn these more expensive alternatives, using a credit card is more ideal than taking out one of these loans, Robb says.
+If you don’t have an emergency fund and you are forced to turn to these more expensive alternatives, using a credit card is more ideal than taking out one of these loans, says Robb.

 Saving for beginners

-Saving can be difficult as it’s easier to spend extra money now instead of waiting to spend it later.
+Saving can be difficult as it’s easier to spend money now instead of waiting to spend it later.
 For this reason, it may suit you to start saving money passively.
-Here are some methods to try:
+Here are a few methods:

 Automate it